Hasnain123-rgb/Dissertation-deepfake-image-detection/README.md

 - Feature extraction using one of the baseline models
 - Prediction (Real/Fake)
 - Evaluation via AUC, ROC curves, confusion matrices, and training curves

+---

+##  Repository Structure

+The repository is organized by model architecture.
+Each folder contains Jupyter notebooks for training and evaluating deepfake detection models with different augmentation strategies.

+Each model folder includes multiple `.ipynb` files — one for each augmentation strategy (e.g., Compression, MixMo, Frequency Transform, etc.).